microsoft/copilot-camp/docs/pages/extend-m365-copilot/01-declarative-copilot.md

 Would you like to play another round, try a special challenge?

 ```
-There is one important enhancement we will do to make sure our agent is perfect and will give the user some tips on starting the game.
-Follow the next step.
+Follow the next step to make sure our agent can help user engage with it by giving conversation starters.

 ### Step 2  :Add conversation starters

 You can enhance user engagement with the declarative agent by adding conversation starters to it.

-These initial prompts act as ice breakers and can be added by updating the declarativeCopilot.json file.
+Some of the benefits of having conversation starters are:

+- **Engagement**: They help initiate interaction, making users feel more comfortable and encouraging participation.

+- **Context Setting**: Starters set the tone and topic of the conversation, guiding users on how to proceed.

+- **Efficiency**: By leading with a clear focus, starters reduce ambiguity, allowing the conversation to progress smoothly.

+- **User Retention**: Well-designed starters keep users interested, encouraging repeat interactions with the AI.

 Open file `declarativeCopilot.json` and right after the `instructions` node add a comma `,` and paste below code.